-Based on the analysis of the synoptic meteorological information and result from the Global Forecast System (GFS) Model, in the coming week, two main factors might affect the LMB.
-They include (i) High pressure from China in the upper part and (ii) the prevailing weak Southwest Monsoon from the Gulf of Thailand to the lower part of the LMB.
+Based on the analysis of the synoptic meteorological information and result from the Global Forecast System (GFS) Model, in the coming week, three main factors might affect the LMB.
+They include (i) high pressure from China in the upper part, (ii) the westerly wind at high altitude prevailing over the northern and upper north-eastern parts, and (iii) the prevailing weak Southwest Monsoon from the Gulf of Thailand to the lower part of the LMB.

-During February 8-14, small rainfall (5-20 mm/24h) or no rain may occur in some areas of the LMB.
+During February 22-28, small rainfall (5-20 mm/24h) or no rain may occur in some areas of the LMB.

-Figure 14 shows accumulated rainfall forecast (24hrs) of the GFS model during February 8-14.
+Figure 14 shows accumulated rainfall forecast (24hrs) of the GFS model during February 22-28.